Otto G Hintz

-In 1963 it was decided that during a memorial day service at City Cemetery that a rebel flag would be placed at Otto;s grave.
-It was such a big deal they had A representative of the governor of North Carolina come for the ceremony.
-A big deal of it was made of giving this man proper representation of his service.... but had they?
+Otto Hintz was called "The man nobody knew too much about".
+Now with access to so many records we can no longer call him that.
+It was these same records that helped to clear up a mystery that has been questioned over the years.
+In 1963 it was decided that during the re-dedication of the GAR monument at City Cemetery that a rebel flag would be placed at Otto's grave a veteran of the 1st Texas Cavalry.
+They had a representative of the governor of North Carolina come for the ceremony.
+A big deal was made to give Otto proper representation of his service.... but had they?

 Somewhere, someone saw in his GAR records that he had served in Company A of the 1st Texas Cavalry and had assumed he had been a rebel.
 What they didn't realize was there were two regiments of the 1st Texas Cavalry, one was Union one was Confederate.
-Otto like so many other German immigrants fought on the side of the Union.
+Otto, like so many other German immigrants, fought on the side of the Union.

-Otto served proudly until June 6th, 1864 when our scouting or during a skirmish he was wounded in the right arm.
+Otto served until June 6th, 1864 when out scouting or during a skirmish he was wounded in the right arm.
 He was first treated in Brownsville, Texas where doctors attempted to save his arm.
 He was then sent to US Barracks Hospital in New Orleans where his arm was ultimately amputated.

 Medical and surgical history of the war of rebellion